DanielMeixner/DanielMeixner.github.io/docs/_posts/2021-12-31-setup-ghpages-codespaces.markdown

 > Hint:
 > In case you already have another repo setup in YOUR-USERNAME.github.io you have to adjust the url in the _config.yml file to your new url.
-It will follow the pattern https://YOUR-USERNAME.github.com/YOUR-REPO-NAME
+It will follow the pattern https://YOUR-USERNAME.github.com/YOUR-REPO-NAME .
+In this case you also have to explicitly enable Pages in the settings for your repo.